spacetelescope/jwst/README.md

     pip install -e .[test]
     export TEST_BIGDATA=https://bytesalad.stsci.edu/artifactory

+To run all the regression tests:

+    pytest --bigdata jwst/tests_nightly

-When you run the tests, control where the test results are written with the `--basetemp` arg to `pytest`.
-So to run all the regression tests:
+You can control where the test results are written with the `--basetemp=<PATH>` arg to `pytest`.
+Note that `pytest` will wipe this directory clean for each test session, so make sure it is a scratch area.

-    pytest --bigdata --basetemp=<PATH> jwst/tests_nightly

 If you would like to run a specific test, find its name or ID and use the `-k` option: